 Something to dry bottles on: All those little bits can take over your counter very fast.
 There are various racks intended for drying bottle parts.

-Minimal version: dishcloth, but wash it pretty often
+Minimal version: dishcloth or dish drying rack, but wash it pretty often

 High chair: I love this one that buckles into a normal chair.
 We used it every day, and it’s light enough that we packed it in our suitcase (with clothes in the crevices) when traveling.